 The dam is 23 m high, 140 m long and consists of several vaulted arches.
 The dam also supplies an electricity plant and serves as a water reservoir for the lake for Robertville.
 Near the dam are remains of castle ruins dating from 1230-1240.

-Mehr Info: Historischer Rundweg – Tafel 2
+For more information: Historischer Rundweg – Tafel 2

-Mehr Info: Historischer Rundweg – Tafel 7
+For more information: Historischer Rundweg – Tafel 7

-Mehr Info: Historischer Rundweg – Tafel 7
+For more information: Historischer Rundweg – Tafel 7

 Discover more info about this interesting place on Vinzentinerinnen Place.